 I ordered a pot of ginger green tea and the Tonkostu Ramen, which I’ve read is the most common ramen in Japan.
 Without a doubt, this is the prettiest meal I’ve ever been served.
 Also, ramen is fun to eat.

 I don’t know exactly what I’m doing and I do not always use chopsticks.
-It depends on if my carpal tunnel syndrome is hurting that day.
-However, I do know you can slurp when eating ramen and it is supposed to be eaten while hot.
-I’m sure we didn’t eat it fast enough because we were chatting away, but we both agreed that it was very good.
+It depends on if my carpal tunnel syndrome is acting up that day.
+I do know ramen should be eaten while hot and a diner may slurp I’m sure we didn’t eat it fast enough because we were chatting away, but we both agreed that it was very good.

 The space is super bright with big windows and ample seating.
-Ramen will set you back here about $15 to $17.
+Ramen will set you back about $15 to $17.
 They also have sushi, maki, fried rice and lo mien.
-We will be back.
+We will be back (and update: we have gone back two more times).

 By the way, if you like ginger, the tea was tasty and served in a pot so cute that I will need to order it every time I visit.